Jason5Lee/primes_benchmark/README.md

 Java       | 1768             | 1586.800000
 ```

 It suprises me that TypeScript, the only dynamic language after compilation, is the fastest one, even faster than Rust.

-It is also out of my expectation that Scala is faster than Java.
+**Update:** According to the answers on [stackoverflow](https://stackoverflow.com/questions/54828815/why-is-typescript-on-nodejs-faster-than-rust-in-computing-the-sum-of-the-primes), [zhihu](https://www.zhihu.com/question/313287251), and the issues, this is because that Node uses 32-bit integer, and it can be "fixed" by making every programs using 32-bit integer.
+But I think if this is the reason why Node is fast, Node deserves it.
+Node can perform number type optimization while others cannot.
+Still, I add an optional flag allowing to run the benchmark with 32-bit integer, and in that case, Rust is the fastest as the expectation.